jocoly/borpa/README.md

 `CHAT_TEMPERATURE=0.7`

-### 4. Install the video models if you want to use text-to-vid
+### 4. Install the requirements and video models if you want to use text-to-vid

 `./backend/install.sh`

+or just `pip install -r requirements.txt` if you just want the image service.

-Sometimes the model download crashes on the download host's end; just try again if it does.
+Sometimes the video model download crashes on the download host's end; just try again if it does.

 ### 5. Start the backend server (This takes a while if models aren't downloaded.)